Wimmics/SciLEx/paper/paper.md

 Programmatically, all components are importable as a Python library: the CollectCollection class orchestrates collection directly from a Python dictionary config, removing the need for YAML files entirely, while aggregation and enrichment steps are invoked by calling their respective main() functions.
 This dual interface makes SciLEx suitable both for one-off interactive use in Jupyter notebooks and for embedding in larger, reproducible research pipelines.
 A full end-to-end example covering configuration, collection, aggregation, enrichment, and export is provided in the project documentation.

-# Research Use / Scholarly Publications Enabled
+#  Research impact statement

 SciLEx was originally developed to support a systematic literature review conducted during a PhD on pattern-based information extraction from natural language and knowledge graphs [@ringwald:tel-05551242].
-The tool has since been generalised and extended to support literature reviews across a broader range of research areas, including bio-informatics and, particularly, AI and machine learning, where the need to survey rapidly growing bodies of preprint and conference literature across heterogeneous sources is especially acute.
-SciLEx is designed for researchers and graduate students who need to scope a new research area, assemble a reproducible corpus, or conduct a formal systematic review — and has been used in this capacity within the Wimmics research group.
+The software is actually used by the [Wimmics, Inria team](https://team.inria.fr/wimmics/), and is actually actively disseminated in several research groups.
 The first systematic literature review based on SciLEx [@celian2025systematicreviewrelationextraction] is currently under review.

 # Comparison with Existing Software